junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 >
 > Anakin go into Imperial Palace with the group, has disagreement within team of whether the goal is mainly to rescue Obi-Wan or assassinate Palpatine, Anakin faces the option of either killing Palpatine or saving Obi-Wan, and chooses Obi-Wan, gets himself in danger (run into Dooku, fight, get his right hand cut, like canon).

-Obi-Wan wakes up to a dimly lit chamber inside confinement ray, his wrists and ankles locked into position by the ray, his neck and back sore from keeping the body together.
+Obi-Wan wakes up to a dimly lit chamber inside a confinement ray, his wrists and ankles locked into position by the force cuffs, his neck and back sore from keeping the body together.
 The only thing he can move is his eyes.

 Someone stands just outside the peripheral of his eyes.